2860 South 28th Drive

 Buy a Phoenix Bail Bonds: 602-258-4488

-For immediate help buying a bond with a credit card, bank deposit, wired funds, or using collateral.
+For immediate help buying a bond with a credit card, bank deposit, wired funds, or using collateral, call 602-258-4488.
 Maricopa County Bail Bonds is your quick link to bailing someone out of the Maricopa County Jail.

 The Watkins Jail Inmate Inquiry is provided as a free service to prospective clients actively seeking bail.
 This Inquiry is not for the purpose of updating you on an inmate’s release status or for individuals just curious about an inmate’s bail or charges.
 For those of you that need release status of an inmate, please call the SIMS HOTLINE at (602) 876-0322.